-Mr Alan Chow is currently advisor or board member of several family foundations and non-profits and was formerly the Chief Executive Officer of The D. H. Chen Foundation, a private philanthropic foundation established by the late Dr Chen Din Hwa.
-Prior to joining the Foundation in 2013, Alan had an illustrious career in the financial and commercial sectors, having held various senior management positions at Credit Suisse and Citibank as well as being the Chief Financial Officer and Executive Director of a publicly listed company in Hong Kong.
+Professor Alan Chow is currently an Adjunct Professor with the Jockey Club School of Public Health and Primary Care, Faculty of Medicine, The Chinese University of Hong Kong as well as advisor or board member of several family foundations and non-profits.
+He was formerly the Chief Executive Officer of The D. H. Chen Foundation, a private philanthropic foundation established by the late Dr Chen Din Hwa.
+Prior to joining the Foundation in 2013, Professor Chow had an illustrious career in the financial and commercial sectors, having held various senior management positions at Credit Suisse and Citibank as well as being the Chief Financial Officer and Executive Director of a publicly listed company in Hong Kong.

 Expectation towards Social Innovation and the SIE Fund"As social challenges are getting more complex and intertwined, the government and the social leaders are no longer the sole agents responsible for addressing daunting social issues where there are no easy solutions.
 With social innovation in place, players from different sectors are now empowered to come together and leverage their diverse experiences, skills and resources to meet social needs through creative and sustainable solutions.
 The SIE Fund, in this regard, should play a leading role in promoting cross-sector collaborations, creating an enabling environment to nurture social innovators and sharing best practices in the community.
 I also look much forward to learning from and working with the Fund and my fellow Task Force members."